maxhbr/LDBcollector/README.md

 ## License name proliferation

 When you're working with compliance you are used to liceses called differently in source code or by tools (e.g. `GPLv2`, `GPL (v2)` and `GNU General Public License Version 2`) when all you really want too see is the [SPDX identifier](https://spdx.org/licenses/) `GPL-2.0-only`.
-A seasoned compliance engineer or lawyer knows this already, but we need this information machine readable.This projet aims at keeping a list of "all" different names for a license in a database, a Python API and a command line tool to easily convert a license name to an SPDX identifiers.
+A seasoned compliance engineer or lawyer knows this already, but we need this information machine readable.

 ## License proliferation

 Another problem you face when working with compliance is the need to check whether the licenses in a combined work are compatible.
 One example is the [`X11-Style (Keith Packard)`](https://scancode-licensedb.aboutcode.org/x11-keith-packard.html) license, which really is the same license as the [Historical Permission Notice and Disclaimer - sell variant](https://spdx.org/licenses/HPND-sell-variant.html). `X11-Style (Keith Packard)` is not supported in for example the OSADL matrix, but `HPND-sell-variant` is.
 Again, a seasoned license engineer or lawyer knows which licenses are compatible and not, but we need to make it possible for a machine to assist us.

+# About

+This projet aims at providing a database with:

+* "all" different names for a license in a database

-This projet provides a database with mappings from one license to another license which is supported by the OSADL matrix, a Python API and a command line tool to assist you in checking compatibility.
+* mappings from one license to another license which is supported by the OSADL matrix

+and, to make the database easier to use:

+* a Python API

+* command line tool

 # Database